euphorie/osha.oiradoc/docs/manuals/editor2.rst

 When all the work has been done, i.e. the structure and contents have been completed, you can preview your OiRA tool (prior to making it public) following these steps:

 #.
   Make sure you have an end-user account in the OiRA tool (https://oiraproject.eu/oira-tools/) You create an account in the OiRA client here https://oiraproject.eu/oira-tools/@@register

+  You can also use the testing session, but you won’t be able to generate a report within a test session account.
 #.
   In the *Versions drawer* (see `OiRA tool versions`_) on the right hand, chose the version you want to preview and, click the *Preview* link next to your OiRA tool version.

    .. figure:: images/editor/editor_versions_drawer.png
       :align: center